 A useful approach is to look at your keyword terms and phrases in terms of search intent – what is the user’s intended purpose when searching:

-- Commercial – these queries usually include very specific parameters such as colours, price, compare, versus, size.
+- Commercial – these queries usually include very specific parameters such as colors, price, compare, versus, and size.
 These users are very close to buying, and while they might not be using transactional queries, they could still turn to buyers immediately if they find what they are looking for.

-- Transactional – While the commercial query is linked to users who are close to buying, a transactional query is linked to users who are ready to buy.
-These queries include words such as purchase, buy, sale, coupon, discount, sometimes combined with a location.
+- Transactional – While the commercial query is linked to users who are close to buying, a transactional question is related to users who are ready to buy.
+These queries include words such as purchase, buy, sale, coupon, discount, and sometimes combined with a location.

-Further refinement can happen by grouping your keywords according to specific products, categories and product features.
-For example, a furniture store can group keywords according to room (kitchen, living room, bedroom, etc.), and then separate even further by splitting furniture from decorative elements and accessories.
-This is useful not only in giving you more accurate traffic and cost estimates, but also in keeping all your campaigns organised, particularly if your catalogue of products is large and diverse.
+Further refinement can happen by grouping your keywords according to specific products, categories, and product features.
+For example, a furniture store can group keywords according to room (kitchen, living room, bedroom, etc.) and then separate even further by splitting furniture from decorative elements and accessories.
+This is useful not only in giving you more accurate traffic and cost estimates but also in keeping all your campaigns organized, particularly if your catalog of products is large and diverse.

-Keyword research, and keyword lists, ultimately serve two purposes: they can be used to help shape the content on your website, and they can be used to shape your display and search advertising campaigns.
+Keyword research and keyword lists ultimately serve two purposes: they can be used to help shape the content on your website, and they can be used to shape your display and search advertising campaigns.
 As such, the size and detail of your keyword list is largely determined by its intended purpose.
-For advertising campaigns you want to keep the list relatively short and concise, while for content purposes you can have a very long list, with considerable variation shown in each phrase on the list.
+For advertising campaigns, you want to keep the list relatively short, while for content purposes, you can have a very long list, with considerable variation shown in each phrase on the list.

 The one area where they don’t differ is in the optimal length of each keyword phrase: two to five words.
-For content purposes you can consider sentences built around the relevant phrases, but these aren’t necessarily shown in the main column of your keyword list.
-Even though the way people phrase their search queries are now starting to resemble full sentences and questions, the number of possible combinations is too large to limit yourself to one full sentence in your keyword list.
+For content purposes, you can consider sentences built around the relevant terms, but these aren’t necessarily shown in the main column of your keyword list.
+Even though the way people phrase their search queries is now starting to resemble full sentences and questions, the number of possible combinations is too large to limit yourself to one full sentence in your keyword list.

 Search Elsewhere for Variations

-Don’t rely on the Keyword Planner, and your own brainstorming sessions, for all possible variations.
-Look to your competitors and alternative keyword tools to not only expand on your variations, but also to confirm your inclusion of others.
+Don’t rely on the Keyword Planner and your brainstorming sessions for all possible variations.
+Look to your competitors and alternative keyword tools to not only expand on your interpretations, but also to confirm your inclusion of others.

-You’re never going to have a competitive advantage if you simply mimic what your competitors do, not only in terms of business, but also in marketing and keyword targeting.
-When looking at what keywords your competitors are using and targeting, always focus on finding your own variations that could put you ahead of them.
-This can be done by looking for synonyms and word combinations that have fairly high search volumes, but low to medium competition.
+You’re never going to have a competitive advantage if you mimic what your competitors do, not only in terms of business but also in marketing and keyword targeting.
+When looking at what keywords your competitors are using and targeting, always focus on finding your variations that could put you ahead of them.
+This can be done by looking for synonyms and word combinations that have fairly high search volumes but low to medium competition.

-- Ubersuggest (Free) – this tool will generate a large set of variations, and by clicking on each variation returned you can quickly generate even more suggestions.
-Clicking the plus sign next to each phrase adds it to a list of keywords that you can copy and paste into your own document.
+- Ubersuggest (Free) – this tool will generate a large set of variations, and by clicking on each variation returned, you can quickly render even more suggestions.
+Clicking the plus sign next to each phrase adds it to a list of keywords that you can copy and paste into your document.
 You can even narrow the results by language and source (video, news, web, shopping, etc.).